Safety Tips for Driving the Dalton Highway

 Slow down when passing other vehicles

 Slow down to 25-30 mph or less when passing other vehicles to avoid damaging them with flying rocks.
 Trucks drive faster – so, as they have the right of way, slow down and pull over to give them room.
-It’s also for your safety, as it decreases the speed at which a rock could be thrown into your windshield.
+It’s also for your safety, decreasing the speed at which a rock could be thrown into your windshield.
 Also, expect blinding dust when vehicles pass.

 Check your rear-view mirror regularly